wesley-hall/wdi-project-3/README.md

 ## Team Organisation - Loose Agile Framework

-Team is self-organising
+- Team is self-organising
-Decisions are made democratically
+- Decisions are made democratically
-Trouble shoot early and often
+- Trouble shoot early and often
-Support quickly and solve problem
+- Support quickly and solve problem
-Seek to solve the problem with root cause analysis
+- Seek to solve the problem with root cause analysis
-The whole team is responsible for positive outcomes and good quality code Interactions better than documentation
+- The whole team is responsible for positive outcomes and good quality code
+- Interactions better than documentation

 ## Wins

-Key technologies used by everyone
+- Key technologies used by everyone
-User journeys well mapped out and data-flows discussed in detail Good road-maps to map out back-log
+- User journeys well mapped out and data-flows discussed in detail
+- Good road-maps to map out back-log
-Testing started early
+- Testing started early
-Styling as we went rather than right at the end
+- Styling as we went rather than right at the end

 ## Challenges

-Creating the promise functions - figuring out the order of promises needed Creating the test files - had to create a proxy user to test functionality Nav bar bugs - challenges logging out users
+- Creating the promise functions in the seeds file - figuring out the order of promises needed
+- Creating the test files - had to create a proxy user to test functionality
+- Nav bar bugs - challenges logging out users
-Figuring out search and filter functions in React - pulling data into the render function User profile - giving users the ability to set their own location Loans - scoping features and functions to fit time lines Project management of roles and division of work - sprint rules difficult to follow for a 1 week project
+- Figuring out search and filter functions in React - pulling data into the render function
+- User profile - giving users the ability to set their own location using a map marker
+- Loans - scoping features and functions to fit time lines
+- Project management of roles and division of work - sprint rules difficult to follow for a one week project

 ## Project Roadmap